- My student was documented by a Resident Advisor (RA) or Public Safety. What happens next?

 - Will graduate schools (law schools, medical schools, etc.) or employers find out about my student's conduct record?

-- My student is going to a Conduct Conversation (Hearing) and had the choice between the All-Campus Judicial Council (ACJC) and a Conduct Conversation.
+- My student is going to a Conduct Hearing and had the choice between the All-Campus Judicial Council (ACJC) and an Administrative Hearing Board.
 What is the difference?

 - What are the Dean's Fees that have appeared on my student’s term bill?